aahamlin/aahamlin.github.io/manager_readme.md

 As an introvert, I tend to keep quieter in larger settings.
 Typically, I will provide feedback after a short period of reflection.

-The response, “just tell me what you want me to do”, is one of my least favorite.
+“Just tell me what you want me to do”, is one of my least favorite responses to hear from someone.

 I dislike arrogance.